 Samsung Android Nougat Beta

-A Samsung Android 7.0 Nougat beta is confirmed and it will kickoff sometime before the release of the Galaxy Note 7 Nougat update.
+A Samsung Android 7.0 Nougat beta is confirmed and it will kickoff sometime before the release of the final version of Nougat.

 Keep an eye out for Samsung Nougat beta details in the weeks following the release of Android 7.0 Nougat for Google’s Nexus devices.

-We expect the beta to focus on big name devices like the Galaxy Note 7 and, perhaps, the Galaxy S7 as well.
+We expect the beta to focus on big name devices like the Galaxy S7 and Galaxy S7 Edge though there’s a chance it will extend to former flagships like the Galaxy Note 5.

 The next three quarterly maintenance releases of Android Nougat will be Android 7.1 / 7.1.1 / 7.1.2